rajnaruka06/PoliQ/README.md

 1. You can see how the APIs are running specifically by using an app like RapidAPI or Postman.
 This is highly recommended so you can see things happening in the backend as the frontend interface is used.

 2. If you want to set up the API calls use these parameters in RapidAPI or Postman:

 # API
+These API calls (that work in postman or rapidAPI) require some information in the mongodb "ChatHistoryDB"

 ## Requests